syncfusion-content/javascript-docs/js/Chart/Axis.md

 ### Logarithmic interval

-Logarithmic axis interval can be customized using the **interval** property of axis.
-If logarithmic base is 10 and logarithmic interval is 2, then axis labels will be placed at an interval of 10<sup>2</sup>.
+Logarithmic axis interval can be customized by using the **interval** property of the axis.
+When the logarithmic base is 10 and logarithmic interval is 2, then the axis labels are placed at an interval of 10<sup>2</sup>.
 Default value of interval is 1.

 {% highlight js %}